 The rich history of Ibiza participates greatly in its palpable magic as it was ruled by many civilizations: Phoenicians, Romans, then Carthaginians, Moors from North Africa and finally Catalans from the Iberic mainland.
 Located between Europe and Africa, the island has always been a strategic, political, economic and commercial platform.

-Nowadays Ibiza is under the protection of the Red Cross, that is there no army presence and it cannot be a territory of war.
-Ironically, without being under foreign domination, half of the people living in Ibiza originate from around the world.
+On Ibiza there no or very little army presence.
+There is only a soft patriotism as more than half of the people living in Ibiza originate from around the world.
 They come mostly from Europe and speak multiple languages.
 The official languages are Catalan and Spanish.
 There is also the Ibicenco dialect only spoken by indigenous families, it is not a written language.
 You can hear mostly English, Italian, German, French, and more than 40 other foreign languages.

 The hippy markets of Es Canar, Las Dalias in San Carles, Cala Llena and Hippodrome of San Jordi on Saturdays, are colored and friendly fairs where you find all kinds of second-hand and hand crafted objects.

 For those who do not know it well, Ibiza has an exclusive reputation for being an eccentric and exuberant party place, with dance floors crowded with young people in a trance.
 But it is much more than that.
 This party scene indeed exists in the summer in a localized way in the famous clubs such as Pacha, Ushuaïa, Hï, Amnesia, Privilege and others.